ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/09-singularity.md

 ~~~
 {: .language-bash}

 The above command requests the building of an image based on the `my_test_image.def` file with the resulting image saved to the `my_test_image.sif` file.
-Note that we prefix the command with `sudo` because it is necessary to have administrative privileges to build the image.
+Note that we prefix the command with `sudo` because it is necessary to have administrative privileges to build the image - you may be asked to enter your password when running this command in order to gain administrator privileges.
 You should see output similar to the following:

 ~~~
 INFO:    Starting build...